Scales of the World

 Eventually, the tones of the major scale were numbered 1 through 7 and the other

 tones would thereafter be referred to by their relationship to a neighboring major scale tone:

-Sharp fifth, Flat seventh and so on.
+Sharp fifth, flat third, flat seventh and so on.
 So easy!